Weald of Kent (constituency)

 Weald of Kent is a constituency of the House of Commons in the UK Parliament.
-Further to the completion of the 2023 Periodic Review of Westminster constituencies, it was first contested at the 2024 general election.
+It was created in the 2023 review of Westminster constituencies, and first contested at the 2024 general election.
 The current MP is Katie Lam.

 Constituency profile

-This is one of the most rural seats in the South East, unlike its neighbours which each include at least one large town.
+The constituency is one of the most rural seats in the South East, unlike its neighbours which each include at least one large town.
 House prices and incomes are significantly above UK averages.
 Electoral Calculus characterises the proposed seat as "Strong Right", with right-wing economic and social views, high home ownership levels and strong support for Brexit.

 Boundaries

 Under the 2023 review, the constituency was defined as comprising the following, as they existed on 1 December 2020: